t-wilkinson/vim-zettelkasten/README.md

 | `<c-d>` | Delete all selected files |

 ## Use
-The command is `:Zettel` (and `:ZettelVisual` which uses the visual selection as search text).
+The primary command is `:Zettel` (and `:ZettelVisual` which uses the visual selection as search text).
 The program uses fzf to search the notes directory and defaults on literal (non-fuzzy) searching.
 This enables one, for example, to search `@Book` to find all notes which tag `Book`.
 How to search for a specific book?
 How about `@Book @Hyper focus @Chris Bailey` (I just copied the first line of a random note).
-Note to include spaces in the search use `\ `.
+Note to include spaces in the search use `\ ` (that is a backslash followed by a space).
+I hope you find similar use as well.

 ## Notes
 - Configurable options are: `z_main_dir`, `z_default_extension`, `z_window_direction`, `z_window_width`, `z_window_command`, `z_preview_direction`, `z_wrap_preview_text`, `z_show_preview`, `z_use_ignore_files`, `z_include_hidden`, `z_preview_width`